Coronavirus and angling

 For the very latest information on fishing in Wales, we advise you to visit the Fishing in Wales website.

-We are very lucky to be allowed to fish during this time, so it’s vital that anglers continue to behave responsibly by following government guidance and law.
+We are lucky to be allowed to fish during this time, so it’s vital that anglers continue to behave responsibly by following government guidance and law.

 If you decide to go fishing, please take sensible precautions, both for your own safety and the safety of other members of the public.